andrasq/node-microrest/MANUAL.md

 does not match any of the defined routes.

 The middleware is run in the order
 - pre - pre-routing steps.
-Unless the pre steps set `req._route` the route will be matched after the pre and before the use steps.
+Unless the `pre` steps set `req._route`, the route is looked up after the `pre` and before the `use` steps.
-- use - all use steps existed when this call was routed
+- use - all `use` steps that existed when this call was defined
-- mw - the middleware steps defined for this call
+- mw - the middleware steps for this call
-- err - error handling steps if any preceding mw step failed
+- err - error handling steps for when any preceding mw step fails
-- post - finally steps
+- post - finally steps that are run unconditionally

 mw.js